Teachers are moving to the front of the vaccine line — but that doesn’t mean all schools will reopen right away

 These efforts are sparking opposition from some who question why educators working remotely, without a clear end in sight, should receive vaccinations alongside or ahead of more vulnerable populations.
 In D.C., parents and education advocates were furious when the city chose to vaccinate teachers and school staff before child-care employees, who skew older than teachers and have been reporting to work in-person for months, often for minimum wage.

 Daniel López-Cevallos, an associate professor of health equity at Oregon State University, said it is unfair that some teachers will get the vaccine before essential employees who cannot work from home: “the firefighters, the police officers, the correction officers, the agricultural workers, the postal workers.”
-He noted that it is already challenging to convince workers of color to trust the vaccine, given glaring inequities in American health care and the country’s history of medical mistreatment.
+He noted that it is already challenging to persuade workers of color to trust the vaccine, given glaring inequities in American health care and the country’s history of medical mistreatment.

 “Those workers, who disproportionately come from communities of color and are low-wage, have been overexposed and sacrificing all these months — so it’s important, now that we have a vaccine, to say, ‘You made all these sacrifices, here is something we can give back to you,’ ” he said.
 “As for teachers, as supply increases we’ll eventually get there.”